groboclown/builder.dart/README.md

 builder.dart
 ============

 General build tool for Dart projects.
+It supports both a *procedural* and *declarative* style.

 Status
 ======

-The tool is just in the beginnings.
-The basic API has been established.
+The tool is just in the beginnings, but already it builds itself.

-* Need to create the loggers to be compatible with both the machine interface and human interface.
 * Add more helper libraries to make creation of builds easier: dart, dart2js, pub, zip, unzip.
-* Currently, this is using a procedural build process.
-Work has begun to allow for a declarative build process.
 * Update this documentation as work progresses.
 * Add support for testing frameworks like DumpRenderTree (used by Dart team's [web-ui](https://github.com/dart-lang/web-ui) project)
 * Work on publicity and integration with tools like [drone.io](http://docs.drone.io/dart.html)